 Please do not put our school staff in a difficult position by taking your child to school when they do not meet the criteria for being in school.
-School staff are putting their health at risk in order to support
+School staff are putting their health at risk in order to support the country at this time of crisis.
+If the school asks you not to bring your child to school as they don't feel you meet the criteria the responsibility must be on you, and not the school to prove that the criteria do apply - this might be through gaining written confirmation from your employer.

-Your support in these matters is greatly appreciated.
+Your support in these matters is greatly appreciated - these are challenging times and our thoughts and prayers are with you all.